instructlab/instructlab/README.md

 | `full`                             | Linux & MacOS        | `.bin` and `.gguf` models saved in `~/.local/share/instructlab/checkpoints/hf_format` directory.
 Two models in each `sample_*` directory: one quantized (`Q4-M-K` suffix) and one full precision. |
 | `accelerated`                      | Linux                | Models saved in `~/.local/share/instructlab/checkpoints`.
 Can be evaluated with `ilab model evaluate` to choose the best one. |
 | `lab-multiphase`                   | Linux                | Phase 1 models saved in `~/.local/share/instructlab/phased/phase1/checkpoints` (Knowledge training).
 Phase 2 models saved in `~/.local/share/instructlab/phased/phase2/checkpoints` (Skills training).
 Evaluation is run for both phases to identify the best checkpoint. |

+To limit training time, you can adjust the `num_epoch` paramater in the `config.yaml` file.
+The maximum number of epochs for running the InstructLab end-to-end workkflow is 10.

 #### Train the model locally